You need to update your browser to use the site.

 This issue is tied to interaction between the processors and the operating system not adjusting P-States and turning off Core Parking as needed.
 To address this it requires both hardware and operating system updates.

-If the choice is made to change the default power plan, Windows Server 2008 R2 provides three power plans to maximize performance and conserve energy: Balanced (recommended), High Performance and Power Saver.
+If the choice is made to change the default power plan, Windows Server 2008 R2 or later provides three power plans to maximize performance and conserve energy: Balanced (recommended), High Performance and Power Saver.

 To change a power plan: